SubiPng/HavenPBR/README.md

 For a list of LabPBR 1.3 compatible shader packs, [click here.](https://github.com/rre36/lab-pbr/wiki/Shader-Packs)

-Special thanks to Yato for contributing.
+Special thanks to @Yato202010 for contributing.

 **Note:** Haven resource pack is required